addjuarez/addjuarez.github.io/_posts/WeekOne.md

 So far, the class is similar to software engineering with Fraij.
 Though his class was based on Downing’s software engineering class.
 So far, I enjoy the class and can tell it will be a tough class already.
 The daily quizzes are annoying in my opinion but they do make you pay attention in class.

 **Tip of the Week**
 I am using Jekyll for my blog since I used it for CS 373 and it worked pretty well.
-All I needed to do was fork the repo https://github.com/jekyll/jekyll and edit a few files and it was done.
+All I needed to do was fork the jekyll repo  and edit a few files and it was done.